assemblymade/meta/app/views/faq_groups/building.md

 A new app's Core Team is typically made up of the inventor and sometimes Assembly staff members.
 As development progresses, more contributors might comprise the core team, and Assembly staff members will typically only provide support services as needed.

-While anyone can create and upvote bounties and submit work, the Core Team makes approval decisions before changes are implemented and bounties are awarded.
+While anyone can create bounties and submit work, the Core Team makes approval decisions before changes are implemented and bounties are awarded.

 # How are the apps licensed?